Equine Reproductive Studies

 Mare Reproductive Studies — Setting the Bar

-The Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) has been on the cutting edge, leading the study of mare reproduction and the development and refinement of technologies that improve the reproductive potential of the industry’s most important performance horses.
+The Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS) has been on the cutting edge, leading the study of mare reproduction and the development and refinement of technologies that improve the reproductive potential of the industry’s most important performance horses.
 Advances in many of the reproductive technologies used in commercial programs across the country—including techniques for embryo transfer, oocyte transfer, ICSI, and nuclear transfer—were pioneered by our faculty.
 Veterinarians and research scientists at the VMBS are currently working on new methods for collecting, maturing, fertilizing, and storing mare oocytes (eggs), for improving success rates with both ICSI and embryo culture, and for diagnosing genetic abnormalities of embryos prior to their transfer to recipient mares.